jtfell/blog/posts/2017-07-07-serverless-supercookies.markdown

 Okay, so the conventional browser storage methods are sandboxed and the devices themselves aren’t individual enough to be reliably differentiated.
 Where to from here?
-As you may have guessed from the title, the answer is to hacks involving HTTPS protocols of course!
+As you may have guessed from the title, the answer is hacks involving HTTPS protocols.
+Because why not.

 A bit of background; the protocol we will be exploiting is the HTTP Strict Transport Security (HSTS) protocol.
-The idea of this protocol is that a server can send back a header instructing the browser to access its domain via https next time it is visited, even requests the http version.
+The idea of this protocol is that a server can send back a header instructing the browser to access its domain via https next time it is visited, even when the user requests the http version explicitly.
 In this scenario, the browser reacts with a 307 (internal redirect) when it sees that it has received this header from the domain in the past.

 On the surface this sounds great.
 It will help people to avoid visiting sites with sensitive information over an unencrypted connection by accident.
 Terrific.